stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

 ### 9.2 Next measurable step toward E2

-To reach E2, at least one of the following should be implemented and documented:
+To reach E2, at least one of the following should be implemented and documented under a clearly specified encoding instance `E*`:

-1. A working prototype that applies `MultiLevelSelection_TensionFunctional` to real or simulated systems (for example digital evolution and microbial communities), producing tension profiles for pre and post transitions and making the results publicly available.
+1. A working prototype that applies `MultiLevelSelection_TensionFunctional` to real or simulated systems, for example digital evolution and microbial communities, producing tension profiles for pre and post transitions and making the results publicly available.
 2. A systematic comparative study that:

-   * defines a library of model classes and environments (transition-enabled and transition-blocked),
+   * defines a library of model classes and environments, both transition-enabled and transition-blocked,
    * applies Q073 encodings to each case,
    * reports success and failure cases, and refines the encoding based on falsification results.